iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 ## Overview

 Allows establishment of a [DIDComm connection](https://identity.foundation/didcomm-messaging/spec/#connections) between two parties.
-The connection may be established by an explicit invitation delivered [out-of-band](https://github.com/decentralized-identity/didcomm-messaging/blob/49935b7b119591a009ce61d044ba9ad6fa40c7b7/docs/spec-files/out_of_band.md)&mdash;such as a QR code, URL, or email&mdash;or by following an implicit invitation in the form of a [service endpoint](https://identity.foundation/didcomm-messaging/spec/#did-document-service-endpoint) attached to a public DID document.
+The connection may be established by an explicit invitation delivered [out-of-band][OUT_OF_BAND]&mdash;such as a QR code, URL, or email&mdash;or by following an implicit invitation in the form of a [service endpoint][DIDCOMM_SERVICE_ENDPOINT] attached to a public DID document.

 ### Relationships
 - [Termination](./termination): the DIDComm connection may be gracefully concluded using the [termination protocol](./termination).